AntonioKill98/CultivationControlProgram/README.md

 - Improve the communication between Arduino and the system by generalizing both the Arduino sketch and the communication manager, making it suitable for all sensors or even eliminating the need for the communication manager altogether.
 - Add more comments to the code and create helpful prompts when commands requiring arguments are invoked without them.
 - Add useful parameters inside the greenhouse, such as a tank fill sensor, an additional soil moisture sensor, and implement a method to control sprinklers.
+- Add a graphical user interface (GUI) to better visualize data, which will be essential as more parameters are introduced for management.